KCerveny/KCerveny.github.io/_projects/electronics/hacked-garage.md

     Left to right: Listening to radio with AirSpy.
 First scan of the garage opener's signal.
 </div>

 Now to dig a little deeper.
-By tuning the contrast, speed, and offset of the reciever, I was able to get a better picture of the actual signal.
+By tuning the contrast, speed, and offset of the receiver, I was able to get a better picture of the actual signal.
 With the enhanced view, you can see that there appears to be a pattern in the signal being sent by the garage button.

 My hunch was that it is likely the garage open signal being sent multiple times in a row.
 If this is true, that would mean that **the key fob is sending the same signal on each press** of the button.
 If I could capture the signal from a programmed button to my garage like this, interpret it, and send it myself, I could then get back in my apartment's garage.